Metal Gear Solid: Portable Ops: Placement in the series' canon

+Since then, Konami have also stated that the events in MPO “tie in to the series canon” and have included it in the timeline of canonical events in their 2023 Master Book series, provided with the Metal Gear Solid Master Collection.

 Release

 The game was first released in North America on December 5, 2006.
 In Japan, it was released two weeks later, on December 21, in two limited edition packages, with both of them sharing most of its unique bonus content, such as a special camouflage for the PlayStation Portable, as well as a set of three original lapel pins.

 In Europe, the game was set to be released in April, yet it was delayed for a month.
 In the United Kingdom, the game could only be released on May 25, 2007, after it was revealed that the required BBFC rating was missing, forcing retailers to send back their stocks.
 The added features for the European release included new maps for the single-player campaign and multiplayer mode, characters, missions, player careers, as well as a new "Boss Rush" mode.

 On November 1, 2009, the game was released digitally on the PlayStation Store on the PSP in all three regions.
-In June 2016, the game PSP digital version of the game was also made available for the PlayStation Vita and PlayStation TV.
+In June 2016, a digital version of the game was also made available for the PlayStation Vita and PlayStation TV.